ydataai/ydata-profiling/README.md

 The package outputs a simple and digested analysis of a dataset, including **time-series** and **text**.

-⭐️ **Looking for a solution fully integrated with your systems and data flows?**<br>
+> **Looking for a scalable solution that can fully integrate with your database systems?**<br>
-Learn how to optimize your data preparation workflows with guided data exploration in YData Fabric.
-Try the [Community Version](https://ydata.ai/ydata-fabric-free-trial).
+Leverage YData Fabric Data Catalog to connect to different databases and storages (Oracle, snowflake, PostGreSQL, GCS, S3, etc.) and leverage an interactive and guided profiling experience in Fabric.
+Check out the [Community Version](https://ydata.ai/ydata-fabric-free-trial).

 ## ▶️ Quickstart